mrxten/XamEffects/README.md

 ```

 Why view, not effect like other features?
 Firstly I planned to do this.
 For iOS there are no problems, but for Android for clipping to rounded corners need override DispatchDraw from native view, that isn't possible from effect.

+### Know issues
+* Padding work incorrectly in Android.
+Use margin in child view.

 ## EffectsConfig